-Group
+Gr Group

-2017 2016
+2018 2017 %

-% %
+%

-Bank loans 5.00 3.23 to 5.00
+Bank loans 5.00 5.00

 27A.
 Bank loans (secured)

 Certain floor stocking facilities of a subsidiary are secured by floating charges over the assets of a subsidiary for monies owing over the assets financed by the banks, covered by corporate guarantee from the company and joint and several guarantees from certain directors.